LoginRadius/engineering-portal/content/how-to-mitigate-ddos-attack/index.md

 ### DDoS attack examples

-1. In September 2016 -The Mirai malware attack on the Internet of Things (IoT) devices.
-The attack caused major Internet platforms and services (Brian Krebs, DNS solution provider Dyn, etc.) to be unavailable in Europe and North America.
+1. In September 2016 - An attack on the Internet of Things (IoT) devices by Mirai malware.
+This attack impacted major Internet platforms and services  (Brian Krebs, DNS solution provider Dyn, etc.) that's why big [sites or services](https://en.wikipedia.org/wiki/2016_Dyn_cyberattack#Affected_services) (Github, Twitter, etc.) were unavailable in Europe and North America.

-2. In 2014, CloudFlare, a cybersecurity provider and content delivery network, was slammed by a DDoS attack estimated at approximately 400 gigabits per second of traffic.
+2. In Feb 2014 - According to a report on Gigaom, Cloudflare datacenters hit by the world's largest distributed denial-of-service attack (DDoS) in Europe and the U.S. This DDoS attack estimated at approximately 400 gigabits per second of traffic.

-3. In March 2015— GitHub sustained a DDoS attack that was thought to be politically motivated because it focused on two GitHub projects that aimed to provide Chinese citizens with a way to circumvent Chinese state web censorship.

-4. On Feb 28, 2018 - GitHub—a platform for software developers—was hit with a DDoS attack that clocked in at [1.35 terabits](https://www.wired.com/story/github-ddos-memcached/) per second and lasted for roughly 20 minutes.
+4. In February 2018 - the Developers platform GitHub was hit by a most powerful distributed denial-of-service attack (DDoS).
+This DDoS attack estimated approx [1.35 terabits](https://www.wired.com/story/github-ddos-memcached/) per second and lasted for roughly 20 minutes.

-4. In February 2020 - An attack on Amazon Web Services, the 800-pound gorilla of everything cloud computing, was hit by a gigantic DDoS attack.
+4. In February 2020 - Amazon Web Services was hit by a powerful gigantic DDoS attack.
+The attack was running for three days and was estimated at approximately 2.3 terabytes per second.

 ### Best Practices for Preventing DDoS attacks